YasinQuiwert/Nginx-Performance-Degradation-Analysis-Project/README.md

 # 🏁 Final Result

-This lab provides a **complete DevOps performance ecosystem**:

 -   ✔️ Tests Nginx under multiple slowdown scenarios
 -   ✔️ Deep observability with Prometheus & Grafana
 -   ✔️ Identifies whether the bottleneck is Nginx or Backend
--   ✔️ Ready for portfolio, company demo, or teaching

 ------------------------------------------------------------------------